Sydney Dive Conditions

-Weather: Cloudy with a medium chance of showers, most likely in the late morning and afternoon.
-Light winds becoming easterly 15-20 km/h by midday, easing in the evening.
+1. Weather: Cloudy with a medium chance of showers in the morning and early afternoon.
+Light winds turning easterly (15–20 km/h) by midday, easing in the evening.

 When choosing your dive site to get the best conditions, we make the following recommendations: